stevenhggns/Buckley_Lab_SIP_project_protocols/cellulose_farming/CelluloseGrindingProtocol.md

 Ashley Campbell, Chris Gaby, and Nick Youngblut (2011)

+## Printing this protocol

+* View this Markdown file on GitHub, then in your URL bar of your browser replace the git**hub**.com part of the URL with git**print**.com
+* The Markdown file will be rendered as a PDF for easy printing or downloading.

 ## WARNINGS

 * Make sure to not cross-contaminate 13C cellulose on equipment used to measure